 It is a warm and friendly boarding house which provides a homely environment with a shared common room where girls can watch TV, play games, make drinks and snacks and socialise.
 There is also a computer area.

-Accommodation for Upper 4 (Year 9) pupils is in dormitories of around 4 girls.
-The Lower 5 (Year 10) live in single, double and triple study bedrooms, each with a desk area where they complete their prep.
+Accommodation for the Lower Five (Year 10) is in single, double and triple study bedrooms, each with a desk area where they complete their prep.
 These rooms also have internet access in order to enable the girls to be able to complete their first year of GCSE coursework.

 Named after Bronwen Lloyd-Williams, founder of Moreton Hall.

-The layout, routine and ethos of Lloyd-Williams are designed to allow girls to make the most of the important Upper Five year.
-Single study bedrooms, ‘in-House’ Subject Clinics and participation in the Sixth Form programme of lectures, talks and social events enables girls to make a smooth transition to their A Level studies at the end of the year.
+The layout, routine and ethos of Lloyd-Williams are designed to allow students to make the most of the important Upper Five year.
+Single study bedrooms, ‘in-House’ Subject Clinics and participation in the Sixth Form programme of lectures, talks and social events enables students to make a smooth transition to their A Level studies at the end of the year.